 Violence exists on a spectrum of behaviours.
 The same social and cultural attitudes underpinning family, domestic and sexual violence are at the root of other behaviours such as stalking.
 Technology can facilitate abuse and has become an important consideration in these types of violence.

-Stalking is classified as unwanted behaviours (such as following or unwanted contact) that occur more than once and cause fear or distress and is considered a crime in every state and territory of Australia (ABS 2017b).
-Based on the 2016 PSS, 1 in 6 (17% or 1.6 million) women and slightly over 1 in 16 (6.5% or 587,000) men had experienced stalking since the age of 15.
+Stalking is classified as unwanted behaviours (such as following or watching in person or electronically) that occur more than once and cause fear or distress and is considered a crime in every state and territory of Australia (ABS 2023b).
+Based on the 2021–22 PSS, 1 in 5 (20% or 2.0 million) women and around 1 in 15 (6.8% or 653,000) men had experienced stalking since the age of 15 (ABS 2023c).

-• 67% of those surveyed had a negative online experience in the 12 months to August 2019.
+• 75% of those surveyed had a negative online experience in the 12 months prior to the survey, an increase from 58% in 2019

-• 8% of those surveyed said they received threats of real-life harm or abuse.
+• 16% of those surveyed said they received online threats of real-life harm or abuse, an increase from 9% (Office of the eSafety Commissioner 2023).

 Family, domestic and sexual violence during the COVID-19 pandemic